VIVAgroupTUNI/TiterDORATools/README.md

 ## System requirements and packages

 Python code has been implemented and tested with Python 3.11.9.
-The Script_Intaller.py updates the python to newest version and installs and updates the required packages.
+The Script_Intaller.py installs and updates the required packages.
 The scripts use the following Python packages:
 - numpy 1.26.4
 - openpyxl 3.1.5
 - matplotlib 3.9.1